erfanmostafiz/pokedex/README.md

 ### LIVE LINK : https://pokedexbyerfan.netlify.app/

  A sleek and interactive Pokédex web app that lets you explore detailed information about your favorite Pokémon!
-Search, filter, and view Pokémon stats, abilities, and types for the first 150 Pokémons.
+Search, filter, and view Pokémon stats, moves, abilities, and types for the first 151 Pokémons.

 ✨ Features:
 - Browse and search for any Pokémon